Ikebanana/CURatio/README.md

 # CURatio

 ## Description
-All the program in this repository is for CURatio, which uses ratios of total branch lengths in gene trees to help identify phylogenetic outliers in a given set of ortholog groups from multiple genomes.
+All the programs in this repository is for CURatio, which uses ratios of total branch lengths in gene trees to help identify phylogenetic outliers in a given set of ortholog groups from multiple genomes.
 An advantage of CURatio over other methods is that genes absent from and/or duplicated in some genomes can be included in the analysis.
 The constraint tree is the 65% consensus of presumed housekeeping genes (those with orthologues in all 12 genomes) on the JC model.

 ## Algorithm
 1. Calculating the sum of branch lengths of the tree without consensus tree, **b**.